 Developing children's thinking and understanding of their own learning is a key factor in effective primary teaching.
 By encouraging your pupils to think about their learning, you will help them to grow into effective learners.
 So how can you achieve this successfully?
 Thinking Through Primary Teaching by Steve Higgins with Viv Baumfield can help.

 Teaching your pupils how to develop their thinking skills will help raise standards in the short term, and in the longer term help pupils to become effective learners.
 Learning needs to be discussed, nurtured and celebrated.
-Pupils will then realise that their teacher may have taught them, but they have done the learning!
-The ideas and suggestions are exciting, engaging and challenging for pupils – as well as invigorating for teachers.
+Pupils will then realize that their teacher may have taught them, but they have done the learning!
+The ideas and suggestions are exciting, engaging and challenging for pupils - as well as invigorating for teachers.

 All material in this book has been developed, tried and tested by a large number of classroom teachers which ensures it is practical and appropriate for today's primary classroom.